 Okay, that was long.
 But, point is: it's fun.

-Jody Avirgan is the the host of Ask Roulette.
-He is a producer at WNYC Radio, where the Ask Roulette model was first tested out on the Brian Lehrer Show.
-Jody lives in Brooklyn and likes questions more than answers.
+Jody Avirgan is the founder and host of Ask Roulette.
+He is a producer at WNYC Radio, lives in Brooklyn, and likes questions more than answers.

 Eli Bolin is the "house band" for Ask Roulette.
 Eli is a composer for Sesame Street and musical director for the Story Pirates.